 - N3 is a period of deep sleep.

 - The second phase is rapid eye movement sleep (REM), during which you tend to dream.

 Sleep is a cyclical process: the above sequence occurs repeatedly throughout the night.
 A cycle lasts on average 90 minutes and each cycle occurs four or five times a night, depending on how long you sleep for.

 The sleep cycle

 The human sleep-wake cycle is regulated by something called the circadian rhythm.
 Circadian rhythms are influenced by things like social and physical activity, and exposure to light and dark.

 Many people try and fight daytime drowsiness by having a quick nap.
-For someone whose circadian rhythm is disrupted, napping can be an effective way of combating sleep deprivation.
+For someone whose circadian rhythm has been disrupted, napping can be an effective way of combating the effects of sleep deprivation.
 However, many people avoid napping during the day because they wake up feeling groggy or confused.
 If you find you need to nap a lot, this might indicate problems with your night-time sleeping.
 You might be waking up frequently during the night, which could indicate a condition like obstructive sleep apnoea (a breathing problem).

 What happens if I don’t get enough sleep?

 If you don’t get enough sleep, you may experience difficulties such as reduced alertness and concentration.
 Some studies have linked a lack of sleep with increased appetite and weight gain.
 You’re also more susceptible to work accidents and it’ll take you longer to react when driving.

 In the long term, sleep deprivation can have a big impact on your health.
 It may lead to an increase in hormones linked to stress; increase your risk of heart disease and high blood pressure; result in weight abnormalities; and even affect your immune system.